viesure/QA-Interview-Ivanka/README.md

 You are assigned to a team which is developing weather related application's **MVP** backend.
 Your task is to create automated tests for the **API that the application will use**.

-The MVP app will use one API, that tells the weather conditions for a fixed city.
+The MVP app will use one API, that tells the weather conditions for a city (Always Vienna).
 (Condition, description, temperatures ...etc.).

 The API will return the following fields: `city`, `condition`, `icon`, `description` `conditionId` `tempInFahrenheit` and `tempInCelsius`